‘Confetti’ paint by Little Greene

+And today?
 Pink in 2017 is thoroughly nixing the idea that it’s only for little girls and Barbie dolls.
-As evidenced by the sea of pink knitted pussy hats at rallies the world over after Trump’s inauguration, the colour pink has been reclaimed and reappropriated by grown-up, strong (and ‘nasty’) women everywhere.
+As evidenced by the sea of pink, knitted pussy hats at rallies the world over after Trump’s inauguration, the colour pink has been reclaimed and reappropriated by grown-up, strong (and ‘nasty’) women everywhere.

-Politics aside, here are some of my favourite ways that pink is being used for interiors in 2017 – the choice is huge.
-Be brave and use it for pink painted or plastered walls, and tiled kitchen and bathrooms.
+Politics aside, here are some of my favourite ways that pink is being used for interiors in 2017.
+I’m delighted to say the choice is huge and varied.
+Be brave and opt for pink painted or plastered walls, or pink tiled kitchen and bathrooms.
 Go bold with pink accent armchairs and sofas.
 Or add just a touch with pink accessories such as cushions, throws, and ceramics.